 Above: One of the views from Clare’s house onto part of the lower field.

-Above: Clare picking dahlias.
-Photograph by Red Leaf Studios.
+Above: Clare picking dahlias Photograph by Red Leaf Studios courtesy of Clare Day.

 Above: A basket of dahlias and scabiosa.
-Photograph by Red Leaf Studios.
+Photograph by Red Leaf Studios courtesy of Clare Day.

 Above: A finished Clare Day arrangement, including dahlias and blackberries.